Total Pageviews

 I walked back underneath the same tree and placed the card on the ground.
 Then I straightened and continued my stroll.

 That's right.
-Another hiker was approaching on the path and she'd seen my deliberately placing the piece of trash on the ground.
+Another hiker was approaching and she'd seen me deliberately place the piece of trash on the ground.
 Of course, I wanted to say, It's not mine.
 I'm only returning it to where I found it.

-I didn't want to pick up the trash again and go through the same deliberations.
-What I actually said was: "Thank you."
+I didn't want to pick up the trash again and go through the same deliberations I'd considered only a few seconds before.
+So what I actually said was: "Thank you."

-Then I picked up the card, smiled as her as she walked past--it did not good, of course, I was wearing a mask--and then I walked on.
-I placed the card in the back pocked of my jeans and forgot about it until I washed the jeans with the card still in the pocket.
+Then I picked up the card, and smiled at her as she walked past--it was no good, of course, I was wearing a mask.
+I placed the card in the back pocket of my jeans and forgot about it until I washed the jeans with the card still in the pocket.
+And there's the moral of the story!
+One damned thing after another.

 Can't Stop Us Now